TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Install JumpCloud Password Manager App.md

 ```
 #!/bin/bash
 # This script will install password manager in Users/$user/Applications for all user accounts based on their architecture (x64 or arm64)
+# Set LaunchAfterInstall to true ON LINE 4 if you wish to launch the password manager after installation
+LaunchAfterInstall=false
 DownloadUrl="https://cdn.pwm.jumpcloud.com/DA/release/JumpCloud-Password-Manager-latest.dmg"

 # Detect device architecture